rwynn/mongofluxd/README.md

 verbose = false
 # output some information when points are written

+change-streams = true
+# you should turn on change streams but only if using MongoDB 3.6+

 direct-reads = true
 # read events directly out of mongodb collections in addition to tailing the oplog